IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/CLIReadme.md

 #### Examples

-*  Create a cics-deploy profile called 'example1' to connect to a CPSM managed group of CICS regions within the TESTGRP1 scope of a cicsplex named PLEX1:
+*  Create a cics\-deploy profile called 'example1' to connect
+to a CPSM managed group of CICS regions within the TESTGRP1 scope of a cicsplex named PLEX1:

       * `$  zowe profiles create cics-deploy-profile example1 --cicsplex PLEX1 --scope TESTGRP1 --cics-hlq CICSTS55.CICS720 --cpsm-hlq CICSTS55.CPSM550`

-*  Create a cics-deploy profile called 'example2' to connect to the same CPSM managed group of regions, and identify a BAS resource group BUNDGRP1 in which to store resource definitions:
+*  Create a cics\-deploy profile called 'example2' to connect
+to the same CPSM managed group of regions, and identify a BAS resource group BUNDGRP1 in which to store resource definitions:

       * `$  zowe profiles create cics-deploy-profile example2 --cicsplex PLEX1 --scope TESTGRP1 --cics-hlq CICSTS55.CICS720 --cpsm-hlq CICSTS55.CPSM550 --res-group BUNDGRP1`

-*  Create a cics-deploy profile called 'example3' to connect to the same CPSM managed group of regions, and identify the default USS directory to which bundles should be uploaded:
+*  Create a cics\-deploy profile called 'example3' to connect
+to the same CPSM managed group of regions, and identify the default USS directory to which bundles should be uploaded:

       * `$  zowe profiles create cics-deploy-profile example3 --cicsplex PLEX1 --scope TESTGRP1 --cics-hlq CICSTS55.CICS720 --cpsm-hlq CICSTS55.CPSM550 --target-directory /var/cicsts/bundles`